BOOKING AUTUMN/WINTER 2021 & 2022

-A courageously energetic piece of dance theatre, tackling grief, depression and isolation.
-This piece is currently being recreated for dance film.
+A courageously energetic piece of dance theatre, tackling depression, isolation and celebrating unexpected joy.
+This piece is both a stage piece AND a full length dance film.

-It is 3a.m. in a cafe on the last road to nowhere.
-In this cafe there is a waitress.
+It’s 3a.m. in a cafe on the last road to nowhere.
+In this café is a waitress.
 She has no name, past or future and only the radio to drown out the silence.

 ‘The distinctive creative tension that shapes Rogueplay's artistic focus,